SGARVITHA/MyAreaAdmin/README.md

   # Municipality Admin Web App

   This is a code bundle for Municipality Admin Web App.
-The original project is available at https://www.figma.com/design/TkT7gtLrUFqctCbqkRhsa3/Municipality-Admin-Web-App.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.